gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 IT As-a-service

 Utilities companies are looking at how technology can reduce costs, drive efficiencies, enhance competitive advantage and support emerging business models.
 Cloud helped one of the large utilities company to streamline its inventory system, meet compliance and eliminate legal risks.
-The objective is to optimize the configuration of existing software products, eliminate legal risks and minimize software licensing expenditures.
-Accenture introduced Softline system integrator which developed a concept for cloud service use, virtualization and thin clients.
+The objective is to optimize the configuration of existing software products, eliminate legal risks and minimize software licensing expenditures. introduction of Softline system integrator which developed a concept for cloud service use, virtualization and thin clients.
 This concept is expected to increase the efficiency of the company's IT infrastructure by 30%, the efficiency of resource use by 40% and speed up making decisions online.
 And the company gained access to more powerful software inventory and analytical tools, ensured maximum coverage of IT assets by specialized software, and brought its regulatory documentation into compliance with the ISO standard and existing corporate policies.

 ------------
 Surveillance